jonhealy1/csc464_assign2/goByzGen/README.md

 There is one general who is designated as the Commander and this general begins by sending each other general a message to Attack or Retreat.
 The remaing generals or Lieutenants then communicate with each other in order to come to a consensus on a unified plan of attack (or retreat).

 Problems arise when either the Commander or a number of the Lieutenants are Traitors.
 According to Lamport, in a system with 3m + 1 Generals, a maximum of m Traitors can exist before serious complications occur.
-Additionally, if the Commander is a Traitor and instructs some Lieutenants to Attack and others to Retreat there can be no consensus in a system with an even number of Lieutenants.
+Additionally, if the Commander is a Traitor and instructs some Lieutenants to Attack and others to Retreat there can be no consensus in a system with an even number of Lieutenants (this last sentence in my take on it).

 The two conditions as presented by Lamport are: